 Examples of the use of these terms would be the continuity of fat in the inguinal canal with the preperitoneal fat and a transabdominal preperitoneal laparoscopic repair of an inguinal hernia.

 Deep to the extraperitoneal fascia is the peritoneum.
-This thin serous membrane lines the walls of the abdominal cavity and, at various points, reflects onto the abdominal viscera, providing either a complete or a partial covering.
+This thin serous membrane lines the walls of the abdominal cavity and at various points, reflects onto the abdominal viscera, providing either a complete or a partial covering.
 The peritoneum lining the walls is the parietal peritoneum; the peritoneum covering the viscera is the visceral peritoneum.
+The peritoneum bolsters and protects the abdominal organs and acts as the major channel for the connected lymph vessels, nerves and abdominal arteries and veins.

 The continuous lining of the abdominal walls by the parietal peritoneum forms a sac.
 This sac is closed in men but has two openings in women where the uterine tubes provide a passage to the outside.
 The closed sac in men and the semiclosed sac in women is called the peritoneal cavity.